Concept-Bytes/Record-Player/README.md

 On first run, if any required variables are missing, the app will prompt you to enter them, and save them to `.env` for future use.

+## Bluetooth Configuration

+To use Bluetooth headphones with this application, follow these steps:

+1. Ensure your Bluetooth headphones are in pairing mode.
+2. Run the application.
+It will automatically search for and connect to your Bluetooth headphones.
+3. If the application cannot find your Bluetooth headphones, ensure they are in pairing mode and try again.

 ## Usage